Cincinnati Medical Malpractice Attorney Reviewing Hospital acquired infection cases

 Hospital-acquired infections are far too prevalent and not only a great burden to patients, but also the nation’s health care system.
 Changes must be made and hospitals and staff must be held accountable for the damage caused by poor procedure and hospital standards.

-If you or a loved one has been injured, Joe Lyon is an experienced Cincinnati medical malpractice lawyer who handles cases based on a misdiagnosis of hospital acquired infection or delay in diagnosis of hospital acquired infection.
+Joe Lyon is an experienced Cincinnati medical malpractice lawyer who handles cases based on a misdiagnosis of hospital acquired infection or delay in diagnosis of hospital acquired infection.
 The Lyon Firm can assist you and your family find the answers to the important questions that have gone unanswered.

 It should be common sense that medical staff would always observe basic health hygiene and routinely wash their hands.
 However, hands are the most common vehicle for transmission of bacteria, and “horizontal transmission” of infections among hospital patients.